kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ![coolplot]({{ site.url }}/images/coolplot.svg){: .center-image width="80%"}
 <!--more-->

-# DRAFT
+*The initial draft benefited greatly from the thoughtful feedback of these reviewers: Julian Schuessler ([`@juli_schuess`](https://twitter.com/juli_schuess)), Adam Haber ([`@_adam_haber`](https://twitter.com/_adam_haber)), and Yu-Hsin ([`@_yuhsin`](https://twitter.com/_yuhsin)).*
+{: style="font-size:75%;line-height:100%;" }

 # Summary

 In A/B testing we want to accelerate our experiments and product improvements by using methods with high statistical power.
 This post explains how to boost power using basic tools from econometrics: ordinary regression, fixed effects, and random effects.
 These methods are all "correct" [[^1]], but the best one depends on specific characteristics of your data.
-We will learn about those characteristics using simulation and theory.
+We will learn about those characteristics using simulation ([notebook](https://colab.research.google.com/drive/12mEJZsnVhBE7C0KC9QMQKGha5zY_loxf)) and theory.

 Where do these methods apply?
 Imagine a website where people post photos.
 During our experiment numerous people visit the website one or more times.
 Our data has two important characteristics.
 First, the observations are naturally **grouped** by person.
 We can count each individual visit or, alternatively, group our data at the person-day level.
 Second, we suspect that there is **heterogeneity**.
 In other words, some people love to post photos while others rarely do.
 Panel data models let us incorporate these factors to estimate the treatment effect more precisely, that is, with more statistical power.

 However, we need to think carefully about two *practical complications* in our A/B test setting.
 First, the number of visits per person will be skewed with many people visiting just once.
 Their data will be thrown away by the popular fixed effects model.
 Second, in A/B tests we typically use a simplistic form of randomization, independent coin flips.
 Therefore, some people that visit multiple times will still see only the treatment or control experience.
-Fixed effects also throws away that data.
-We will better understand these limitations after learning about "between variation", "within variation", and the random effects model.
+Fixed effects also throws away that data.[[^18]] We will better understand these limitations after learning about "between variation", "within variation", and the random effects model.
 <!-- Although a workhorse in applied microeconomics with grouped data, it can be far more *or less(!)* efficient than a simple regression. -->
 ### Key lessons
 1. Fixed effects can be much less efficient than a simple regression.
 To choose between them, you should consider two key factors: (1) the number of visits per person and (2) the heterogeneity of the individuals' propensity to post.
 Both factors increase the relative performance of fixed effects.
 You should simulate your experiment's data-generating process and carefully look at your standard errors to evaluate which model to use.